-Hello, my name is Erin Jahns, and I'm fully addicted to bleaching the hell out of my hair.
-It's an addiction going 15 years strong (I'm 26, and my first-ever color job was in fifth grade), and despite the amount of emotional and physical turmoil my strands and I have endured, I plan on being as blonde as physically possible until my dying day.
+Hello, my name is Erin Jahns, and I bleach the hell out of my hair.
+It's been going on for 15 years (I'm 26, and my first-ever color job was in fifth grade), and despite the amount of turmoil my strands have endured, I plan on being as blonde as physically possible until my dying day.
 Or, at least, until my hair goes white—we'll see what happens first.

 Peroxide zebra stripes were my first foray into the world of fake blonde hair, and from that day onward, I never went back.
 As I got older, my natural baby blonde turned into dirty dishwater, thus my foiling sessions became increasingly regular and increasingly hard on my hair.
 By the end of high school, I was asking colorists for full bleach and tones (so I was 100% bleached versus just heavily highlighted), and by the time I got to college, it's fair to say my hair was in a legitimately sorry state.
 Not horrible, but on the brink of disaster if I wasn't ultra careful with how I cared for and treated it.
 Am I doing a good job of foreshadowing my impending hair doom?